Action the creditor can take

-Road tax, VAT, income tax, national insurance, tax credit overpayment and council tax arrears
+Road tax, VAT, income tax, national insurance, certain benefit overpayments and council tax arrears

-These can all be enforced using a summary warrant which provides the same authority as a court order.
+These debts can all be enforced using a summary warrant which provides the same authority as a court order.
 You have to pay the money within 14 days of getting the warrant as long as the creditor sent a charge for payment.
 If you have a council tax debt (this may be for arrears of water and sewerage charges) you must be offered time to pay it.
 If the debt isn’t cleared then the creditor can use some of the other ways below to force you to pay.

 Sum of money in an agreement registered with the Books of Council and Session or sheriff court called a writ registered for execution